Medium Difficult Bible Quiz about Bible Characters.

 The priest who charged Jesus with the crimes was named Caiaphas.

 a.
-Saul, when Jesus blinded him while traveling to Damascus.
+Saul.
+He was blinded by Jesus while traveling to Damascus.

 b.
-Balaam, who lived among idolaters and was a prophet of sorts.
+Balaam.
+He lived among idolaters and was a prophet of sorts.

 b.
 Balaam.